 Founder Brian Fengler, M.D.

-Updated 15 March 2017: The company said in a release it has raised a total of about $3MM in convertible debt in the past two years and still eyes a Series A equity round for summer 2017.-Ed.
+Updated 15 May 2017: Chicago's Auctus Group has been mandated for a $5MM Series A raise, release here.
+15 March 2017: The company said in a release it has raised a total of about $3MM in convertible debt in the past two years and still eyes a Series A equity round for summer 2017.-Ed.

 EVIDENCE CARE, a healthIT decision-support platform for medical professionals, goes into private beta next week and parent Medical Decisions LLC contemplates seeking $2MM-$3MM in Series A capital.